muralpay/public/README.md

 3. Create simple UI showing approvers, allowing user to edit the nickname for different addresses, changing approvers, as well as changing the confirmation threshold.
 4. For testing of multi-sig wallet creation, get some fake eth from the [faucet](https://faucets.chain.link/rinkeby), switch your metamask to the rinkeby testnet, test by initiating transactions,

+## Share your challenge with us
+We'd love to hear from you ~ send us your coding challenge at: hello at mural dot xyz.
+If you'd like to apply for a position with us, checkout [jobs.mural.xyz](http://jobs.mural.xyz/).

 ## resources
 - [ethers.js - ethereum library](https://docs.ethers.io/v5/)
 - [web3.js - ethereum library](https://web3js.readthedocs.io/en/v1.7.3/glossary.html)